awspring/spring-cloud-aws/README.md

 the configuration files kept in the scm.

 # Running integration tests
-ElasticSpring contains a test-suite which runs integration tests to ensure compatibility with the Amazon Webservices.
+Spring Cloud AWS contains a test-suite which runs integration tests to ensure compatibility with the Amazon Webservices.
 In order to run the integration tests, the build process has to create different resources on the Amazon Webservice platform (Amazon EC2 instances, Amazon RDS instances, Amazon S3 Buckets, Amazon SQS Queues).
 Creating these resources takes time and costs money, because every instance creation is charged with a one hour usage.
-Therefore ElasticSpring does not execute the integration tests by default.
+Therefore Spring Cloud AWS does not execute the integration tests by default.

 In order to execute the integration tests you have to create two configuration files that configure the necessary